+When using cloud infrastructures, protection strategies that only secure the own IT infrastructure are not sufficient.
+In an arms race with attackers, the most basic measure is the most secure: the encryption of sensitive data.
+In order to continue to allow data to be processed - where desired - a selective encryption of data according to a data classification is required.

-Protection strategies that only protect the IT structure by itself are no longer sufficient in decentralised cloud structures.
-In the arms race against attackers, the most fundamental measure is the most secure: encrypting sensitive data as soon as it leaves a secure internal environment to be processed or stored in the cloud.
-The cryptographic keys should remain exclusively in the possession of the user organisation in order to prevent unauthorised access by external administrators.
-A state-of-the-art solution must therefore allow appropriate key management to be fully internal.
-Internal distribution of administrative key management functions to multiple people also makes it more difficult to compromise sensitive data.
-State-of-the-art solutions are those that do not limit important functions such as searching or filtering data, reporting or automated processing of encrypted data in cloud applications.
+Once sensitive data leaves a secure, internal environment to be stored in the cloud, it should be encrypted before transmission.
+Encryption should remain exclusively in the control of the user organisation to prevent unauthorised data access, even by external administrators.
+One thing is clear: whoever encrypts the data must have access to the unencrypted data.
+And that should only be the user organisation.
+A state-of-the-art solution must therefore allow appropriate, fully internally controlled data encryption.
+An internal distribution of administrative tasks in the management of cryptographic keys to several people makes it even more difficult to compromise sensitive data.
+State of the art here are solutions that do not restrict important functionality such as searching or filtering data, reporting or the automated processing of encrypted data in cloud applications.
+To allow a consistently high level of security for all cloud applications, the solution must also be multi-cloud capable, i.e. support multiple cloud providers.